chidubemokeke/PolygonRootSubgraphDocs/Entities.md

 # Entities

-### Entities for the Enzyme Core Subgraph are all listed below.
+### Entities for the Polygon Root Subgraph are all listed below.

 - Checkpoint
 - StateSync